 What is the consensus algorithms?

-Data on transactions in cryptocurrencies are recorded in the blockchain, and then can not be changed.
+Data on transactions in cryptocurrencies is recorded in the blockchain and then can not be changed.
 A consensus mechanism verifies the validity of these transactions.
 The peculiarity of this principle is that the confirmation of the information from each transaction should be provided to 51% of participants in the network.
 The consensus algorithm should be made in such a way as to ensure the stable operation of the network.

 The first node that has fully performed all the necessary calculations receives a reward from the blockchain network.
-All nodes are struggling with each other (increasing the capacity of computing resources) to be a node that received a reward.
+All nodes are struggling with each other (increasing the capacity of computing resources) to be a node that receives a reward.

-Disadvantages of this algorithm:
+Disadvantages of the PoW consensus algorithm:

-– senseless energy costs — a large number of nodes produce calculations, but in reality only one (the first) conducts successful work and receives a reward.
+– Senseless energy costs – a large number of nodes produce calculations, but in reality only one (the first) conducts successful work and receives a reward.
 This is the main reason for creating new consensus algorithms.

-One of the most popular consensus algorithms in blockchain networks.
+PoS is one of the most popular consensus algorithms in blockchain networks.
 In this algorithm, the creator of the next block in the blockchain selects a node that has a larger balance — the number of resources, such as coins in the cryptocurrency.
 For the creation of the block itself, the node does not receive a reward.
 The reward is paid for the transaction.

 Possible node selection options: